stvnrhodes/CNCAirbrush/Python/readme.txt

-                       (duty cycle is float between 0 and 1, hertz is float) g07 time = Turn solenoid on for the specified time in ms g08 = Query for x, y, z, pan, tilt g09 axis = Zero axes, use the 3 LSB as flags to determine axes g0a = Make everything stop
+                       (duty cycle is float between 0 and 1, hertz is float) g07 time = Turn solenoid on for the specified time in ms g08 = Query for x, y, z, pan, tilt g0a = Make everything stop

-g28 = Move to home position (minimum x, y, z) s stepsPerPixel defaultFeedrate = Set various parameters

 TODO(4/11/2012):
-Make Run change to Stop when in motion
 Add option to change tilt to image size
 Add option to trigger solenoid (hertz, duty cycle)
-No run if points not selected
-Add color changing for altered image
-Use kinematics to change image size on image tilt Autochange image size when zeroing position
+Use kinematics to change image size on image tilt
 Auto update position via events
+Add options  menu with feedrate, reversing motors error if transmit byte count is off
+Make Run change to Stop when in motion

-Allow holding down buttons
+Add color changing for altered image - low priority Allow holding down buttons - low priority
-Remove Final Image option
+Remove Final Image option - low priority
-Add keyboard shortcuts for changing position
-Add double clicking to close preview
+Add keyboard shortcuts for changing position - low priority Add double clicking to close preview - low priority

+No run if points not selected - DONE
-Prevent drawing in upper hemisphere
+Prevent drawing in upper hemisphere - DONE
-Alert for errors
+Alert for errors - DONE
-Only allow running if not editing image size
+Only allow running if not editing image size - DONE Change commands to threads - DONE
-Add options  menu with feedrate, reversing motors Change commands to threads error if transmit byte count is off
 Get Sockets working - DONE
 Add option to disable solenoid for a run - DONE
 Add text saying image size - DONE